100 Ways to boost your FTP Result WITHIN A WEEK

 - ⭐⭐ Don’t eat (too much) protein the day before – protein is hard to digest (eggs are not so bad).
 Basically, you want to consume digestible things that replenish your muscles and hydrate you AND that you are able to fully pass out of your body before your test.

-- ⭐⭐❌❌ Carbs or isotonic drink take about 30 minutes to work.
+- ⭐⭐❌❌ Carbs or isotonic drinks take about 30 minutes to work.
 So they won’t help an FTP test too much unless consumed 10-20 minutes before the start!
-You don’t really have to worry about glucose: fructose dual carb drinks for a short test like this.

 - ⭐❌ ‘Special’ carb drinks are from Maurten and SiS with their Rocket/Beta Fuel which looks at minimising GID and maximising carb absorption….again, this shouldn’t be an issue for you for an FTP test.